Hello

 For the same project, the plumbing, drainage, and firefighting tender which was unresponsive, and the mechanical ventilation and air conditioning installation works at a contract sum of Sh35million are also subject of the ongoing probe.

-A statement from EACC through his spokesperson Eric Ngumbi on Monday said besides the allegations of presiding over corruption, Prof Kosgei also faces accusations of attempting to interfere with the ongoing investigations and obstructing the commission by failing to submit crucial documents despite several reminders, a criminal offense under the Anti-Corruption and Economic Crimes Act.
+EACC through spokesperson Eric Ngumbi on Monday confirmed that besides the allegations of presiding over corruption, Prof Kosgei also faces accusations of attempting to interfere with the ongoing investigations and obstructing the commission by failing to submit crucial documents despite several reminders, a criminal offense under the Anti-Corruption and Economic Crimes Act.

 The VC has been instructed to avail various original documents, including minutes of 18 special meetings.